BLCM/BLCMods/Borderlands 2 mods/Astor/ReadMe.md

 ## Quests Improvement:

-- ### Better Quests Rewards:
+- __Arena Battle Sponsored:__ The weapons manufacturers are now sponsor in battle arena.

 - __Double Quests Rewards Redux:__ Gives you the choice to be rewarded between 2 Unique weapons/items instead of a single one.

 - __Dr Zed E-Tech Geek:__ The missions given by Dr Zed give you the choice to be rewarded between 2 E-Tech weapons.

 - __Hammerlock Jakobs Sponsor:__ The missions given by Hammerlock give you the choice to be rewarded between 2 Jakobs weapons.

-- ### Less Tedious Quests:

 - __Less Tedious Quests:__ As the title suggests it, makes a few timed **-failable!-** optional mission less tedious to complete.

 * * * * *